timo-reymann/intellij-mjml-support/README.md

 1. Install it from the plugin repository
 4. You are done, enjoy the magic!

+The generated HTML can be viewed by clicking on the "Show HTML" button in the toolbar of the tool window.

 ### You live on the edge?

 There is also the channel `snapshot` (https://plugins.jetbrains.com/plugins/snapshot/list) available, for more details